What is tetrachlorethylene?

 Tetrachlorethylene, also known as tetrachloroethylene, perchloroethylene, PCE, or "perc," is a commonly used solvent (a substance, usually a liquid, capable of dissolving another substance).
 It has been in commercial use since the early 1900s.

-Tetrachlorethylene is the most common cleaning fluid used in dry cleaning.
+A common use of tetrachlorethylene is to dry clean fabrics.
 It dissolves greases, oils, and waxes without affecting fabrics, which makes it useful for this purpose.

 It has also been used in water repellants, paint removers, printing inks, glues, sealants, polishes, and lubricants.
-In the past, tetrachlorethylene was used to make chlorofluorocarbons (refrigerants), although this use has largely been phased out because of their effects on the ozone layer.
+Tetrachlorethylene is also used to make other chemicals.

 How are people exposed to tetrachlorethylene?